Inside Ferrari's In-House Design: The Source of Its Power

 <Mass Production Models>

-Purosangue (2022): Features a "sports transaxle" architecture with a front-midship engine and integrated differential gearbox.
-Winner of the Compasso d'Oro 2024.
+・Purosangue (2022): Features a "sports transaxle" architecture with a front mid-engine and integrated differential gearbox.
+Awarded the Compasso d'Oro 2024.

-Manzoni states that the common design philosophy is: "Aesthetic beauty is never an end in itself.
-Beauty is always linked to function and performance."
-He also commented, "This exhibition was about showcasing the daily dialogue between designers and engineers, a true synergy that supports overall innovation."
+Manzoni states that the common design philosophy is: "Aesthetic beauty is never an end in itself; beauty is always linked to function and performance."
+He also commented, "This exhibition was about showcasing the daily dialogue between designers and engineers, a true synergy that underpins all innovation."

 The Secret to Success

-He was recalled to Lancia in 2001 to head Centro Stile.
-Alongside production cars, the 2003 Fulvia Concept he worked on generated strong demand for production from fans, but the plan was frozen due to Fiat Group's financial crisis.
+He was called back to Lancia in 2001 to head the Centro Stile.
+Alongside production cars, the 2003 Fulvia Concept he worked on generated strong demand for production from fans, but the plan was frozen due to the Fiat Group's financial crisis.
 Although he later became responsible for Fiat, Lancia, and light commercial vehicles, he returned to the Volkswagen Group in 2006 to work on the design development of models like the sixth-generation Golf.

 Manzoni was then recruited by Ferrari in 2010.
-His mission was to lead the brand's first-ever in-house design department.
+His assignment was to lead the brand's first-ever in-house design department.

-Given Ferrari's history of producing masterpieces with renowned designers and external coachbuilders, the pressure Manzoni must have felt was undoubtedly immense.
+Given Ferrari's history of masterpieces created by renowned designers and external coachbuilders, the pressure Manzoni must have felt was undoubtedly immense.

 Flavio Manzoni (photo: Ferrari)

-In recent years, Ferrari has frequently been ranked among the "world's strongest brands" by research firms.
+In recent years, Ferrari has frequently been recognized as one of the "world's strongest brands" by research firms.
 It is no exaggeration to say that Manzoni's design studio plays a significant role in this.
-The author believes there are three factors behind his success.
+The author believes his success stems from three key factors.

 The first is the starting point of his professional career.
-Many excellent designers began with interior design.
-A prime example is Fabio Filippini, former Vice President of Design at Pininfarina, who was also Vice President of Interiors during his time at Renault.
+Many excellent designers began their careers in interior design.
+A prime example is Fabio Filippini, former Vice President of Design at Pininfarina, who was VP of Interior Design during his time at Renault.

-Human-centered design is fundamental to achieving aesthetic perfection.
-It is evident that this talent was crucial in how the packaging for Ferrari's most significant transformation, the electric powertrain, was seamlessly integrated into its flowing lines.
+Human-centered design is fundamental to achieving aesthetic perfection in function.
+It's clear that this talent was also crucial in how he managed to integrate the packaging for Ferrari's most significant transformation yet – the electric powertrain – into its flowing lines.

 The second is his experience with Lancia.
-By working with one of Italy's most authentic brands, which also produces state cars, he undoubtedly learned the importance of respecting historical context.
+By working with one of Italy's most authentic brands, which has also produced state limousines, he undoubtedly learned the importance of respecting historical context.

 Ferrari F80 (2024)

-And third, his career path involved two stints with Volkswagen.
-The Renaissance art born in Italy crossed the Alps, and the detailed expressions later added by northern painters, in turn, influenced Italian artists.
-Manzoni, by viewing Italian design with an external perspective, undoubtedly cultivated a sensibility to fully leverage its excellence.
+And the third is his career that involved two stints with Volkswagen.
+The Renaissance art born in Italy crossed the Alps, and the detailed expressions later added by Northern painters, in turn, influenced Italian artists.
+Manzoni, by seeing the excellence of Italian design through an external lens, undoubtedly cultivated a sensibility to fully leverage it.

-For reference, the Ferrari Design exhibition was the most vibrant section of the museum on the day the author visited.
-It rivaled the popularity of the Ayrton Senna exhibition held at MAUTO in 2024, making it one of the most popular exhibitions in recent years.
+For reference, the Ferrari Design exhibition was the most vibrant area of the museum on the day the author visited.
+It rivaled the popularity of the 2024 Ayrton Senna exhibition, which had been a major draw at MAUTO in recent years.
 In fact, the exhibition, originally scheduled to end in early March 2026, had its run extended by over a month.
-Given Turin's status as the capital of car design, one can eagerly anticipate the future development of its new exhibition spaces.
+As Turin is the capital of car design, one can eagerly anticipate how the new exhibition space will evolve.

 Photo Gallery